Crazy Nights: Composition and recording

 As Kiss' previous two albums had been self-produced, the band felt it needed to bring in an outside producer who would help the album achieve more commercial success.
 Producer Ron Nevison was hired to produce the album, but because of Nevison's filled schedule, the band had to wait for his schedule to clear.
 Nevison was chosen in part from his recent commercial success in producing platinum albums for Heart and Ozzy Osbourne.
 Simmons said for KISStory, "When we started working on Crazy Nights, we looked for someone else to pull the cart, another person to help guide the band...
 So we hooked up with a producer named Ron Nevison, who[m] Paul had wanted to work with for a while, although I never did."
 In the "Crazy Nights, it's 25 years strong" KissFAQ interview, Nevison describes the efforts band members put into the album: “Well, this was the only album I did with them.
 I do know that Gene wasn’t there all the time.
 Obviously, Bruce was and, to some extent, Eric.
 Mostly, a majority of the work on that album I did with Bruce and Paul.
 The bass tracks were cut initially, and Gene was only needed for lead vocals.
 I must say that most of the time he was there, he was in the back of the studio reading Variety."
 Although Simmons' participation was low for the album, he did contribute in providing Nevison with 20–25 songs that were potential material for the album, including one song called "I'm Going to Put a Log in Your Fire Place", which was ultimately not used on this or any subsequent albums.

 The album was at first called "Who Dares Wins", which was Carr's idea.
 According to him, "During a photo session, our wardrobe girl had this commando patch lying around with 'Who Dares Wins' on it, and I said, 'Hey, what a great idea for an album title!'
 Then she brought it over to Paul who said the same thing.
 We ended up not using it because it didn't look good in print, and it sounded as if no one would understand it."
 The idea was dropped in June but managed to appear on some Japanese advertisements for the upcoming album.
-Another title the band thought of was "Condemnation", but as Stanley said, "Well, 'Condemnation' was never really the title.
+Another title the band thought of was "Condomnation", but as Stanley said, "Well, 'Condomnation' was never really the title.
 It was just a thought that passed through our minds and gave everyone a chuckle."
 The recording sessions started in March at One on One Recording Studios in Canoga Park, California, but later continued at Rumbo Recorders, also in Canoga Park, and Can-Am Recorders in Tarzana, California.
 In June the album was completed, and it was mixed at Can-Am Recorders by Nevison, before being turned over to PolyGram in July.